6.2 Basic Ethical Concepts

 Deontology is an ethical theory based on rules that distinguish right from wrong.
 See Figure 6.2[12] for a word cloud illustration of deontology.
 Deontology is based on the word deon that refers to “duty.”
 It is associated with philosopher Immanuel Kant.
 Kant believed that ethical actions follow universal moral laws, such as, “Don’t lie.
 Don’t steal.
 Don’t cheat.”[13]
 Deontology is simple to apply because it just requires people to follow the rules and do their duty.
 It doesn’t require weighing the costs and benefits of a situation, thus avoiding subjectivity and uncertainty.[14],[15],[16]

-The nurse-patient relationship is deontological in nature because it is based on the ethical principles of beneficence and maleficence that drive clinicians to “do good” and “avoid harm.”[17]
+The nurse-client relationship is deontological in nature because it is based on the ethical principles of beneficence and maleficence that drive clinicians to “do good” and “avoid harm.”[17]
 Ethical principles will be discussed further in this chapter.

 Image showing a word cloud regarding deontology